Share via

 Title: Superscript horizontal font size.

 Description: The recommended horizontal size in font design units for superscripts for this font.
+Should be > 0.

 Comments: If a font has two recommended sizes for superscripts, e.g., numerics and other, the numeric sizes should be stressed.
 This size field maps to the em size of the font being used for a superscript.
 The horizontal font size specifies a font designer’s recommended horizontal size for superscript glyphs associated with this font.
-If a font does not include all of the required superscript glyphs for an application, and the application can substitute glyphs by scaling the glyphs of a font or by substituting glyphs from another font, this parameter specifies the recommended nominal width for those superscript glyphs.
+If a font does not include all required superscript glyphs for an application, and the application can substitute glyphs by scaling the glyphs of a font or by substituting glyphs from another font, this field specifies the recommended nominal width for those superscript glyphs.

 For example, if the em for a font is 2048 units and ySuperScriptXSize is set to 205, then the horizontal size for a simulated superscript glyph would be 1/10th the size of the normal glyph.